OilyCannelloni/macaronibridge/KrysiaBartek2024/README.md

 ```
 in the terminal.

-## How the system is being created?
+## How the SYSTEM is being created?

 Each file in *./docs* contains bidding explanations and examples
 regarding discussed topic.
 The explanations are preceded by bare